NSCAD University: Adult Programs

 The adult studio-based and audit lecture courses are available to individuals who are 16 years or older.
 These courses are designed to meet personal and professional development interests and to prepare for studies in an undergraduate visual arts degree program.
 Curricula incorporate skills, processes, and health and safety issues.
 New approaches and ways of seeing, analyzing, experimenting and problem solving through observation are promoted.
 To ensure program quality, planning is ongoing with other areas of NSCAD University.
 New courses are added regularly to introduce different subject matter and in response to public demand.

 Children and Teen Programs

 Saturday Children's Art Classes began in 1887 and are one of the earliest known examples of such programs in North America.
 Children in grades 1 – 6 participate in a variety of fun age-appropriate activities that introduce basic visual arts skills.

 Teen Art Studio courses for students in Grades 7 -12 introduce fundamental visual art skills and processes, introduce NSCAD facilities and provide older teens an opportunity to build a portfolio for admission to an undergraduate visual arts degree program.
-Saturday teen courses are offered during the fall and winter and week-long courses are offered during summer.
-One-day March Break workshops are offered during the Provincial school break.
+Saturday youth courses for ages 5–18 are offered during the spring, fall, and winter terms, and week-long camps are offered during summer.
+Week-long March Break camps are offered during the Provincial school break.